chriswallace/chriswallace.net/collection.md

   <a class="back-btn" href="/art">Art</a>
   <h1>The Wallace Collection</h1>
   <p class="sub-heading">
-    A selection of generative artworks currently held in my family's private collection.
-These works are represented mostly in static images, however some pieces are the live code to provide the intended artistic impact.
+    A selection of generative artworks currently held in my family's private collection on the Tezos and Ethereum blockchains.
+Press your keyboard's &larr; and &rarr; buttons to browse works in full-screen mode.
   </p>
   <hr class="mb-24" />
   <div>